ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST ARBITRARY_TIME -->

-So, we are back to sequential execution, because we _first_ start and await for `one`, _and then_ start and await for `two`.
+Execution is sequential,  we _first_ start and await for `one`, _and then_ start and await for `two`.
 It is not the intended use-case for laziness.
-It is designed as a replacement for the standard `lazy` function in cases when computation of the value involves suspending functions.
+It is designed as a replacement for the standard `lazy` function for computating values involving suspending functions.

 ### Async-style functions

-We can define async-style functions that invoke `doSomethingUsefulOne` and `doSomethingUsefulTwo` _asynchronously_ using [async] coroutine builder.
-It is a good style to name such functions with either "async" prefix of "Async" suffix to highlight the fact that they only start asynchronous computation and one needs to use the resulting deferred value to get the result.
+Use the [async] coroutine builder to call `doSomethingUsefulOne` and `doSomethingUsefulTwo` _asynchronously_ .
+Prefix these functions with "async" or "Async" suffix because they start asynchronous computation when you need the deferred value to get the result.

 ```kotlin
 // The result type of asyncSomethingUsefulOne is Deferred<Int>